MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v3.0.0/Add-AzureHDInsightMetastore.md

 The fourth, fifth, and sixth commands use the Get-Credential cmdlet to get credentials for the current subscription and for Oozie and Hive, and then store the credentials in variables.

 The final command performs a sequence of operations by using these cmdlets:

- -- New-AzureHDInsightClusterConfig to create an HDInsight cluster configuration.
+- **New-AzureHDInsightClusterConfig** to create an HDInsight cluster configuration.
-- Set-AzureHDInsightDefaultStorage to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net.
+- **Set-AzureHDInsightDefaultStorage** to set the default storage account for the configuration to MyBlobStorage.blob.core.windows.net.
-- Add-AzureHDInsightStorage to add a second storage account named MySecondBlobStorage.blob.core.windows.net to the configuration.
+- **Add-AzureHDInsightStorage** to add a second storage account named MySecondBlobStorage.blob.core.windows.net to the configuration.
 - **Add-AzureHDInsightMetastore** to add a metastore for Oozie and a metastore for Hive to the configuration.
-- New-AzureHDInsightCluster to create an HDInsight cluster with the new configuration.
+- **New-AzureHDInsightCluster** to create an HDInsight cluster with the new configuration.

 ## PARAMETERS